ariporad/ablock/README.md

 PRs are welcome!
 Although, you'll have to sign the CLA.

 Please make sure to add tests for anything you add/fix.
-Run the tests (and lint your code,) with:
+Run the tests (and lint your code) with:

     npm run test